 The polypropylene tape is small (3 cm long by 1 cm wide).
 It is anchored to the internal face of the obturating holes with small titanium anchors with a tunneler.
 The bladder is filled with around 300 cc of sterile water.
 The tape is then progressively adjusted in order to correct the incontinence caused by the patient’s spontaneous coughing.
 Sedation generally dissipates rather quickly.
 Most patients can return home approximately 2 hours after the procedure.

 The benefits of this technique:

-This intervention for stress urinary incontinence is performed under general or spinal anesthetic in a hospital or in a private operating room.
+This intervention for stress urinary incontinence is performed under general anesthesia in a private hospital.
+It does not require hospitalization.
 It can be performed under local anesthesia in a private clinic.
 Dr. Marois makes a small vaginal incision and places the tape, the two branches of which are picked up by a tunneler via 2 incisions made above the pubis and left just under the skin.